 Initial certification is good for five years after which successful completion of recertification exams extend certification at five-year intervals.

 Certification represents the commitment of an infection preventionist and an institution to the continued improvement of infection prevention and control functions and their contribution to healthcare and patient safety.
 The mission of CBIC is to protect the public through the development, administration, and promotion of an accredited certification in infection prevention and control.
 Safety of the public is essential to CBIC.

-It also signals to your employer and your colleagues that you are committed to professional growth in the field of infection prevention/control by keeping your knowledge and skills current to better your organization's IC function and its success.This recognition can be a factor in increasing your professional credibility.
-Data also show that the Joint Commission recognizes the professionalism of people with the CIC credential.
+It also signals to employers and colleagues that you are committed to professional growth in the field of infection prevention and control by keeping your knowledge and skills current to better your organization's IC function and its success.This recognition can be a factor in increasing your professional credibility.
+Data also show that the Joint Commission recognizes the professionalism of people with the CIC® credential.